nabbi/pan-dynamic-static-group/README.md

 This was created becase GlobalProtect could not reference EDL for split-tunnel.

+See (dynamic-allow-lists)[https://github.com/nabbi/dynamic-allow-lists] for the source ip lists.

 ## Dry-Run

 If you pass "dry-run" as the tag value, changes will be logged but not made.

-## Example
+## Examples

-Send change outputs to system logger and catch list fetch errors before piping into PAN-OS
+Pipe changes to system logger and catch list fetch errors before piping into PAN-OS

 Microsoft M365 Optimized for split-tunnel vpn